 The existing project site currently contains the school's existing gym and locker room buildings, as well as a tennis court.
-The existing gym and locker room buildings total 37,400 square feet.
+The existing gym and locker room buildings total 37,492 square feet.
+The existing gym's "Fire Marshal" occupancy is 1431, however actual seating capacity is around 1000 people.